Last updated: May 4, 2023

-Chris is pursuing an M.Div. while he serves at Mosaic, taking classes through the hybrid degree option.
-Studying online allows him to learn while he ministers and the times of coming to campus serve as a time of revitalization.
-He recently became a Licensed Local Pastor and was appointed to Mosaic.
+Chris pursued an M.Div. while serving at Mosaic, taking classes through the hybrid degree option.
+Studying online allowed him to learn while ministering, and his time spent on campus served as a time of revitalization.
+He became a Licensed Local Pastor and was appointed to Mosaic.
 He is in the process of becoming an ordained pastor within the United Methodist Church.

-“I have a three-fold education,” Chris said.
+“I have a three-fold education,” Chris said, speaking of his time at Asbury Seminary.
 “I’m being mentored in ministry while I study the theological and academic rigor of ministry, while I also practice ministry.
 The ability to be mentored, to study and to have the experiential learning is a real blessing that hybrids offer.”

 Prepare for the Call